ainaadekunle/Blog/README.md

 # Blog
-Repository for my blog on Data Insight @ datainsightonline.com
+Repository for Data Insight Blog on datainsightonline.com/blog